sdiehl/wiwinwlh/tutorial.md

 The mtl model has several properties which make it suboptimal from a theoretical perspective.
-Although it is used widely in production Haskell we will discuss it's shortcomings and some future models called *effect systems*.
+Although it is used widely in production Haskell we will discuss its shortcomings and some future models called *effect systems*.

 **Extensibility**